theogiraudet/Bookshelf/docs/modules/link.md

   **Scores `@s bs.link.to`**: ID of the parent entity to which it is linked.
 ```

-*Link armor stands to the nearest sheep:*
+*Example: Link armor stands to the nearest sheep:*

 ```mcfunction
 # Once
 execute as @e[type=armor_stand] at @e[type=sheep,limit=1,sort=nearest] run function #bs.link:create_link_ata